Bread in culture: North Africa and Horn of Africa

 In the Horn of Africa, notably Ethiopia and Eritrea, a bread called injera is made from a grain called teff.
 This is a wide, flat, circular bread that is in a similar shape of a tortilla and is also used as a utensil to pick up food.

-Also consumed is a thick and chewy fried bread that is smothered in oil beforehand.
-The rghifa bread is a staple in the food of Morocco and consists of several layers of lightly cooked bread.
+Also consumed is a thick, chewy fried bread smothered in oil beforehand.
+The rghifa bread is a staple of Moroccan cuisine and consists of several layers of lightly cooked bread.

 In Egypt, bread is called aysh (aish merahrah or aish baladi) and the ancient proverb has it that "life without aysh is not life".
-The typical Egyptian bread is circular, about 6 inches across, often baked in small neighbourhood bakeries and bought still warm.
+The typical Egyptian bread is circular, about 6 inches across, often baked in small neighborhood bakeries and bought still warm.